jprmaulion/rnn_dengue/README.md

-# rnn_dengue
+# Forecasting dengue cases in Metro Manila, Philippines using RNNs
-This repo aims to forecast dengue cases in the Philippines using and RNNs.
+This repo aims to forecast dengue cases in the Metro Manila, Philippines using and RNNs.
 All related info are located on `run.py`.

 The following are needed to run this repo:
 1. Pandas